 In the past few years, Bösendorfer has introduced a number of interesting instruments in new cabinet styles.
 These include a Porsche-designed modern piano in aluminum and polished ebony (it can be special-ordered in any standard Porsche finish color); the Liszt, Vienna, and Chopin models of Victorian-styled pianos; and limited-edition models, such as the Liszt Anniversary, Beethoven, Mozart, Hummingbird, and Schönbrunn.
 Perhaps not to be outdone by Porsche, in 2009 Bösendorfer produced a model commissioned and designed by Audi on the occasion of that automaker's 100th anniversary.

-Bösendorfer makes a unique electronic player-piano system called CEUS.
-See "Buying an Electronic Player-Piano System," elsewhere in this issue, for more information.
-The Bösendorfer model 200 is optionally available with a Yamaha Disklavier E3 installed.
+Bösendorfer makes a unique electronic player-piano system called CEUS, no longer advertised in the U.S. but available by special order.
+The Bösendorfer model 200 is optionally available with a Yamaha Disklavier Enspire installed.

 Perhaps the world's most expensive piano inch for inch, Bösendorfer grands make an eloquent case for their prices.
 They are distinctive in both appearance and sound, and are considered to be among the finest pianos in the world.